ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 Summary of this chapter
 ------------------------

-Until now, we have 5,850 lines of source code around in 8/7/Cpu0.
+Until now, we have 5,900 lines of source code around in the end of chapter8.
 The cpu0 backend code now can take care the integer function call and control statement just like the llvm front end tutorial example code.
 Look back the chapter of “Back end structure”, there are 3,000 lines of source